 Here are the 10 most important YouTuber user statistics:

 Binge-watching has become an incredible phenomenon, particularly among Millennials, with 60% of people aged 18-29 binge-watching and 26% doing so daily.
-Furthermore, YouTube was chosen by people across age groups as the preferred destination to binge-watch content.
+Furthermore, YouTube influencers have been chosen by people across age groups as the preferred destination to binge-watch content.
 Marketers can capitalize on these viewing habits and behaviors to reach their audience in creative ways.

 Millennials are not the only ones that love YouTube.
 In fact, GenX and Baby Boomers are YouTube’s fastest growing demographics, with time spent by adults 35+ and 55+ growing 40% and 80% faster than overall growth, respectively.
 YouTube reaches 95% of online adults 35+ and 55+.
 A recent study shows that 1 in 3 baby boomers use YouTube to learn about a new product.
 That same study shows 68% of the generation watch YouTube videos to be entertained, 75% of the generation watch to embrace nostalgia, 68% use it to stay in the know, and 73% use it to access how-to content.